beydakkk/beydakkk/README.md

 # 💫 About Me:
-👋 Hi there!<br><br>⭐️I am forth year student at Yıldız Technical University major in computer engineering.<br>🌱 I’m currently studying on NLP and computer vision. <br>🙌🏻 I have experience in ML / DL techniques.<br>☄️ I have good knowledge of Object Oriented Programming.
+👋 Hi there!<br><br>⭐️I've graduated from Yıldız Technical University major in computer engineering.<br>🌱 I’m currently studying on computer vision. <br>🙌🏻 I have experience in ML / DL techniques.<br>☄️ I have good knowledge of Object Oriented Programming.

 ## 🌐 Socials: